 Highlights

-Andy spent two decades as a Director at HESA leading on data specifications, systems development and external engagement.
-He now sits on the Board of HESA following the merger with Jisc.
+Two decades as a member of the Executive team at HESA leading on data specifications, systems development and external engagement; now a member of the HESA Board following the merger with Jisc.

-Andy has worked as a consultant providing advice and support to HE providers, systems suppliers and government bodies across the world.
+Extensive consultancy and project experience working with HE providers, systems suppliers and government bodies across the world.

-Andy led a review of HE student statistics across the UK for the Office of National Statistics.
+• A review of HE student statistics across the UK for the Office of National Statistics

 Career history